What are allocated places?

 - transfer an allocated place from another service — we need to approve this.

-Applications for the 2021-22 round opened on 14 February 2022 and closed on 28 March 2022.
+Applications for the 2022-23 round are now open and close on 8 June 2023.
 Up to 100 flexible aged care places for residential aged care were available in this round.

 What you can apply for